 - A bill sponsored by California Assemblyman Tony Mendoza that makes it easier for school districts to block charter schools has passed through the Assembly.
 The legislation, which was backed by the California Teachers Association (CTA), won the vote at the Assembly by 45-28.

-- After New Jersey Governor Chris Christie signed into law a new charter school expansion policy in the state that permits nonpublic schools to be converted into charter schools, his administration has met opposition and support from every corner of the state.
+- After in the state that permits nonpublic schools to be converted into charter schools, his administration has met opposition and support from every corner of the state.

 - The Alabama Education Association (AEA) has announced that in the next legislative session it will push for more funding for the classroom and a fight against attempts to bring charter schools to the state.